 The 180 km hot water transmission system is owned by CTR, VEKS and Vestforbrænding and supplies heat to 21 distribution networks in 21 local authorities.
-Besides that, HOFOR operates a steam system covering 20% of the system.
-This steam system is currently being replaced by hot water district heating.
-The conversion is expected to be completed 2022.
+Besides that, HOFOR operates a steam system which covered 20% of the system.
+This steam system is currently being replaced by hot water district heating, and the conversion is expected to be completed 2022.

 CTR is owned by Copenhagen, Frederiksberg, Tårnby, Gladsaxe and Gentofte municipalities.

 VEKS is owned by Albertslund, Brøndby, Glostrup, Greve, Hvidovre, Høje-Taastrup, Ishøj, Køge, Roskilde, Rødovre, Solrød and Vallensbæk municipalities.